oracle/graal/substratevm/DebugInfo.md

 0x286c08:	Cannot access memory at address 0x286c08
 ```

-However, when gdb is asked to dereference through the field it applies
+However, when gdb is asked to dereference through the field, it applies
-the necessary address conversion to the oops and fetches the correct
+the necessary address conversion to the oop and fetches the correct
 data.

 ```